zarf-dev/proposals/6-manifest-preview-capability/README.md

 Flags:
       --set stringToString   Specify package variables to set on the command line (KEY=value) (default []) -f, --flavor string        The flavor of components to include in the resulting package (i.e. have a matching or empty "only.flavor" key)
+      --confirm              Confirm package creation without prompting
 ```

 ### User Stories (Optional)